bondy-io/bondy_docs/docs/reference/wamp_api/index.md

 # Introduction

-> Bondy can be configured, managed and monitored via WAMP Procedures and Events.
-These events and procedures include the ones defined by the WAMP Meta API specification.{.definition}
+Bondy can be configured, managed and monitored via WAMP Procedures and Events.
+These events and procedures include the ones defined by the WAMP Meta API specification.

 In Bondy, a Realm and all its entities are dynamically configured using the WAMP Admin API, these are procedures and events URIs that start with the reserved `bondy.` prefix e.g. `bondy.user.add`.